sgerogia/sgerogia.github.io/_posts/2022-12-13-Stablecoin-Openbanking.md

 ![Technical discussion](../assets/images/ethereum-stablecoin/charlesdeluvio-Lks7vei-eAg-unsplash.jpg)
 > Photo by charlesdeluvio on Unsplash

+The first thing to note about our system is that it is currency-agnostic.
+We just need to
+* change the ERC-20 token code in the contract (e.g. `PUSD`, `eRupee`), and
+* connect our backend to a different OpenBanking API, giving us access to payments in a different fiat currency.
+  This is the benefit of introducing standardized API abstractions (like OpenBanking), over disparate underlying resources (like payment rails).

-This implementation and approach is by no means perfect.
+On the other hand, this implementation and approach is by no means perfect.
 It has a number of issues, which would need correction or mitigation before considered anywhere near mature.
 Here is a non-exhaustive list.

 **Product-related**